-Today, we’ll discuss how to enable or configure Proxy Server for Metro or Windows Store applications in Windows 8/10.
-By default we can setup Proxy for Internet Explorer, but for some reason it’s not working correctly for Metro application.
-When I tried it initially, I received the following error: Your PC isn’t connected to the Internet.
-To use the Store, connect to the Internet and then try again.
+Today, we’ll discuss how to enable or configure Proxy Server for UWP or Windows Store applications in Windows 10/8.
+By default, we can set up Proxy for Internet Explorer, but for some reason, it’s not working correctly for Metro application.
+When I tried it initially, I received the following error: Your PC isn’t connected to the Internet, To use the Store, connect to the Internet and then try again.

 After searching online for a while I found some working methods.
-One is to use the Netsh command and import proxy settings from Internet Explorer to WinHTTP and the other is to manually configure the Proxy settings the same way as in Windows 7, in the registry or via Group Policy settings.
-You can try any of the 3 methods.
+One is to use the Netsh command and import proxy settings from Internet Explorer to WinHTTP, and the other is to manually configure the Proxy settings the same way as in Windows 7 using the Registry or via Group Policy settings.
+You can try any of these 3 methods.

-In this method we’ll create a predefined registry configuration and import into registry.
-So first let’s make a backup of your registry.
+In this method we’ll create a predefined registry configuration and import into the Registry.
+So first let’s make a backup of your Registry.

 - Press Win + R and type in Regedit